koto-lang/koto/docs/language/functions_advanced.md

 ## Argument Unpacking

-Functions that expect List or Tuple arguments can _unpack_ their values directly in the argument declaration.
+Functions that expect list or tuple arguments can _unpack_ their values directly in the argument declaration.

 ```koto
 # A function that sums a List of three values